Identify common types of supported and suspended scaffolds.

 Identify the requirements and controls that protect against falls, falling objects, and electrical hazards.

 Identify inspection criteria for scaffolds.

-Scaffolding accidents attribute to an estimated 9,000 injuries and 79 fatalities annually.
+The Occupational Safety & Health Administration (OSHA) reports that scaffolding accidents attribute to an estimated 9,000 injuries and 79 fatalities annually.

 Scaffolds are widely used throughout the industrial world for construction and maintenance, typically, to give employees access to heights ranging from a few feet to over several hundred feet.